 I was lucky enough to be invited to Gragnano in June and that’s when I got the pasta for this Italian ricotta mushroom lasagne al forno.
-You can read more about Pasta di Gargnano IGP in the post about my visit.
+You can also read more about Pasta di Gargnano IGP.

 But, in short, Gragnano is a town near Naples which is famous for dried pasta.
 In fact, they have been making pasta there for about 500 years!
 Pasta carrying the Pasta di Gragnano IGP certification is made under strict production and ingredient quality regulations.
 It’s like saying DOC for wine!